JonKing93/Github-Tutorial-Workshop/workshop/exercise-8.md

 # Exercise 8: Branches

-In this exercise, we will create separate commits and add changes to them.
+In this exercise, we will create separate branches and add commits to them.

 ## A) Examine the current branch